polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

     $location = '<Azure_region>'
     ```

+1. In the Cloud Shell pane, run the following command to create a resource group named **az12001b-ad-RG** in the Azure region you chose:

+    ```
+    New-AzResourceGroup -Name $adRgName -Location $location
+    ```

 1. In the Cloud Shell pane, run the following command to set the value of the variable `$adDeploymentName`:

     ```